Createdd/Writing/2021/articles/hiddenToolForProductivity.md

 ## The problem

-It doesn't matter if I check of TODOs or research on a certain problem.
-I always end up having multiple tabs.
+It doesn't matter if I check off TODOs or research on a certain problem.
+I always end up having multiple tabs open.

 It looks like this:
 ![](../assets/hiddenToolForProductivity_2021-02-11-19-50-43.png)

 In this example I want to work on further ideas in the cryptoart world.
 As you can see it gets messy very quickly.
 As you can see I have various thoughts that need to be elaborated on.
-Things like what are the best platforms to sell your art, how to get more followers, articles on the development of crypto etc. Those are necessary things to consider when researching a topic.
+Things like, what are the best platforms to sell your art, how to get more followers, articles on the development of crypto etc. Those are necessary things to consider when researching a topic.

-### ML related
+### Research on the job

 The same goes for researching a ML implementation.
 I decide on an algorithm and during this research there come up new ideas or even better approaches.